openframeworks/ofSite/documentation/types/ofColor_.markdown

 A linear interpolation between all components of two colors.

+The linear interpolation is carried out on _all_ components, R, G, B _and_ A.

 Parameters:
 target The target color corresponding to an amount of 1.0. amount The amount (between 0.0 and 1.0) to interpolate.